spelinski/MMM-PandorasMirror/README.md

 An example config has also been provied under the pianobar folder and assumes pianobar's config is under ~/.config/pianobar

-This project also currently assumes pianobar is already running
+This project assumes pianobar can be started without any input (For testing if you can start pianobar from the command line without user input and music starts)

 ### Voice control
 * mode for voice module is Pandora